mbyrdal/MSPJ_3/README.md

 This project is about a system for car scrapping dealership, where a client can get connected to a web-server with connection to a database.
 The user can search (query) in the database after specific scrap part's VIN, make, etc.
 The database is a external MSSQL server.
+ASP.Net Core template with MVC pattern.

 For software testing we're using the xUnit framework.
 We plan on using unit testing-, intergration-, and acceptance testing.
 Beside that are we also going to do performance testing.
 All composite methods and classes should be tested.